Skip to main content

 After Tooth Extraction

-Following a tooth extraction, proper post-operative care is crucial for preventing complications like dry socket and ensuring smooth healing.
-Most extractions heal within 7-14 days.
+Following a tooth extraction, proper post-operative care prevents complications like dry socket and ensures smooth healing.
+Most extractions heal within 7–14 days.

 First 24 Hours